Pantzner History, Family Crest & Coats of Arms

 The surname Pantzner was first found in Westphalia, where the name emerged in mediaeval times as one of the notable families in the western region.
 From the 13th century onwards the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Pantzner family
+Early History of the Pantzner family

 This web page shows only a small excerpt of our Pantzner research.
 Another 73 words (5 lines of text) covering the years 1654, 1634, 1633 and 1703 are included under the topic Early Pantzner History in all our PDF Extended History products and printed products wherever possible.